Fin-Murphy/Reverb_Public/README.md

-This is the readme for the public version of the REVERB repository.
+This is the public version of the REVERB repository.

+Since Reverb is a soon-to-be production application, codebase is not available right now.

 Reverb is an AI-powered productivity application.
-View our homepage here:
+If you are interested, View our homepage here:

 https://getreverb.vercel.app/